 Full text: 109 former bureaucrats say proposed changes to IAS deputation rules are unconstitutional

-In a statement, they said that the amendments to the IAS (Cadre) Rules would allow
+In a statement, they said that the amendments to the IAS (Cadre) Rules would allow ‘greater scope for abuse of power’ by the Centre.

-A group of 109 former civil servants on Thursday released a statement criticising the amendments made by the Centre to the Indian Administrative Service (Cadre) Rules in January.
+A group of 109 former civil servants on Thursday said that the changes proposed by the Centre to the Indian Administrative Service (Cadre) Rules earlier this month are “arbitrary, unreasonable and unconstitutional”.

-“We are [...] of the view that the proposed set of amendments to the cadre rules of the three AIS are arbitrary, unreasonable and unconstitutional,” the statement read.

-The signatories, under the Constitutional Conduct Group, include former civil servants Anita Agnihotri, Harsh Mander, Najeeb Jung and AS Dulat.
+The signatories to the statement released by the Constitutional Conduct Group, include former civil servants Anita Agnihotri, Harsh Mander, Najeeb Jung and AS Dulat.

-The amendment row triggered off after the Centre on January 12, wrote to state governments proposing changes in Rule 6 (deputation of cadre officers) of the Indian Administrative Service (Cadre) Rules, 1954.

 If cleared, the four proposed amendments would allow the Centre to put officers on central deputation bypassing objections from state governments.
 In case of delay in the central deputation of a state cadre officer, they “shall stand relieved from cadre” by the Centre’s order, as per the proposed changes.